kammitama5/kammitama5.github.io/_posts/2018-12-30-Sunday-December-30th.md

   excercises and make them break and try to fix them.
 I've noticed I'm getting better!
 Not quite there, but definitely better than I was even a few months ago!
 Sandy's book helped because it was very difficult for me (because it is more intermediate).
 I really struggled, but I went back to some old material and suddenly found that I improved.
-I need to do this more often.
+I need to do this more often (ie pick something ridiculously hard, make my way through it, and then go back to something a bit closer to my reach).
 - Someone (a few months ago) identified something I may have a natural talent for, and I've been musing about it lately.
 It's been puzzling, but the more I think about it, it makes a lot of sense, and it would tie into everything I've already been doing.
 It has just been unexpected.